huntertdiamond/huntertdiamond/README.md

 - 👋 Hi, I’m hunter
-- 👀 I’m interested in blockchain scaling, gaming, and digital economies
 - 🌱 I’m currently building citrus
-- 💞️ I’m looking to collaborate on game design, "gas fee" optimization, and economy design
 - 📫 You can reach me on twitter @huntertdiamond